AGATHE SIMON

 At an altitude of 5,000 meters (16,400 feet), in an Argentine desert where a new telescope rises, a cosmologist and a llama herder embody two contrasting visions of the creation of the universe.

 Yolanda, a Kolla llama herder, holds a deep faith in God and in Pachamama (Mother-Earth).
-Beatriz, a European-born cosmologist, leads the Argentine team operating the QUBIC telescope, installed on Yolanda’s land.
+Beatriz, a cosmologist of European descent, leads the Argentine team operating the QUBIC telescope, installed on Yolanda’s land.
 Everything seems to set these two women apart.
 Yet Yolanda and Beatriz come together during a Pachamama ceremony at the foot of QUBIC.

 Celestial Attraction is a 3-channel documentary built on fragmented sequences and desaturated images, revealing both the austerity of the desert and the partial nature of all human knowledge.
 By focusing on the stories and rituals of these two women, the film unfolds a dialogue between science, tradition, and the quest for the unknown.